 More Information

-When BeForever was introduced in 2014, they turned Kaya’s six Central Series books into two books: The Journey Begins: A Kaya Classic Volume 1 and Smoke on the Wind: A Kaya Classic Volume 2.
-The first volume included the first three books of the Central Series, and the second volume included the last three books.
+When BeForever was introduced in 2014, they turned Kaya’s six Central Series stories into two books: The Journey Begins: A Kaya Classic Volume 1 and Smoke on the Wind: A Kaya Classic Volume 2.
+The first volume included the first three stories of the Central Series, and the second volume included the last three stories.
 In addition, they released a special choose-your-own-adventure book, The Roar of the Falls: My Journey with Kaya.

 When BeForever ended in 2019, they repackaged the stories again into two books: The Journey Begins and Smoke on the Wind.
-The first book included just the first two of the Central Series, while the second book includes the last four, but two of them are truncated.
+The first book included abridged and modified versions of the first two stories of the Central Series, while the second book included abridged and modified versions of the last four.
+Two of the stories included in the second book are heavily truncated.

 For more details about Kaya’s books, or see additional versions of books, please see the Official Fandom Page for Kaya’s books.